jsto890/CAD_Portfolio/README.md

 ## 🎯 Purpose

-This repository serves as a digital portfolio for displaying CAD (Computer-Aided Design) projects with an interactive 3D viewer.
-It's designed to showcase engineering design skills and project capabilities.
+This repository serves as a digital portfolio for displaying my CAD (Computer-Aided Design) projects with an interactive 3D viewer.

 ## 🚀 Live Demo